-The following special features have been identified in the Clayton Conservation Area:
+Proposals which respect the following features of the Clayton Conservation Area will be supported:

 - 9. The Church and its setting; - 10.
 Former farm buildings associated with Clayton Farm; - 11.
-Clayton Court Barn; - 12.
-The Manor House; - 13.
-Clayton Castle; - 14.
+Clayton Court Barn; - 12.The Manor House; - 13.Clayton Castle; - 14.
 Building materials including flint, brick, hanging tiles and roof tiles; - 15.
 Views out of the Conservation Area to the open downland, including the Jack and Jill Windmill; - 16.
-Rural setting with the Downs rising steeply to the south; - 17.
-Rural character of Underhill Lane; and - 18.
+Rural setting with the Downs rising steeply to the south; - 17.Rural character of Underhill Lane; and - 18.
 The sense of enclosure created by the narrow sunken lane.